ustc-hyin/cd_rethink/README.md

 done
 ```

-To further analyze the impact of hallucination mitigation methods on the output distribution, use the script (./scripts/pope_eval_transfer.sh).
+To further analyze the impact of hallucination mitigation methods on the output distribution, run the provided script as follows:

 ```bash
 bash ./scripts/pope_eval_transfer.sh
 ```

-or
+Alternatively, you can run the evaluation manually by setting the GPU device and iterating over datasets and types:

 ```bash
 export CUDA_VISIBLE_DEVICES=0